root-project/root/README/ReleaseNotes/v606/index.md

 In TSeqCollection::Merge, we no longer delete the object in the case where the original collection is marked as a owner.

-We esolve a memory leakage occuring as a consequence of repeated calls to `TClonesArray::AbsorbObjects` and `TClonesArray::Clear` [ROOT-6996].
-A similar problem was affecting `TClonesArray::operator=`, `TClonesArray::Expand` and `TClonesArray::ExpandCreate` and was also solved.  `TClonesArray` reliance on global state during object clearly was decreased (removing use of `TObject::SetDtorOnly`)
+We resolved a memory leakage occuring as a consequence of repeated calls to `TClonesArray::AbsorbObjects` and `TClonesArray::Clear` [ROOT-6996].
+A similar problem was affecting `TClonesArray::operator=`, `TClonesArray::Expand` and `TClonesArray::ExpandCreate` and was also solved.  `TClonesArray` reliance on global state during the destruction of the elements was decreased (removing use of `TObject::SetDtorOnly`)

 ### Global resources.